Vox AC30 cabinets

 Gla-Rev (also "Henry Glass" and later Beeskit Ltd)

 Some details, albeit sparse for the time being, about "Gla-Rev".
-The company seems to have been formed in the early 1950s, its name an amalgam of those of its founders: Henry Glass and J. Revel.
+The company was formed in the early 1950s, its name an amalgam of those of its founders: Henry Glass and J. Revel.

 "Gla-Rev" produced a wide variety of goods - leather luggage, plastic and vulcanised fibre containers, wooden cabinets and boxes, and so on - "enclosures" of all sorts.
-There were two factories: one on Selinas Road in Dagenham (East London), the other on Fowler Road, Hainault Industrial Estate (Essex).
+There were two factories: one on Selinas Road in Dagenham (East London), constructed c.
+1950, the other on Fowler Road, Hainault Industrial Estate (Essex), constructed in 1959.